 - Collaboration: Submission of a paper that is paraphrased from, or identical to, another student's paper.
-A "paper" is defined as "any materials submitted by a student for credit in a course." - Plagiarism: Submission of a paper in which substantial portions are paraphrased without documentation or are identical to published or unpublished material.

-• Cheating: The improper use of books, notes, another student's tests, or other aids during an examination.
+A "paper" is defined as "any materials submitted by a student for credit in a course." - Plagiarism: Submission of a paper in which substantial portions are paraphrased without documentation or are identical to published or unpublished material - Cheating: The improper use of books, notes, another student's tests, or other aids during an examination.
 It is the responsibility of the student to get approval for the use of such aids prior to the time of the examination, and without such approval they will be considered improper.
 An "examination" is defined as "any testing situation in which the score will be used for credit in a course."

 Failure on a student's part to live up to this Honor Code becomes the concern of the appropriate dean and faculty advisor.
 (It is assumed, however, that any matter of concern in this area between members of the Seminary community will first be dealt with according to the principles of Matthew 18:15-22.)
 All disciplinary matters are subject to review before a Student Disciplinary Committee.
-This committee at the Cordova campus is composed of the dean of women or the dean of men, as chairperson, the faculty advisor of the student in question, the president of the Student Council, and one other faculty member.
-At the Northeast campus, this committee will be appointed by the director of the Northeast campus and will include one student participant.
+This committee is composed of the dean of women or the dean of men, as chairperson, the faculty advisor of the student in question, the president of the Student Council, and one other faculty member.